 - Design mixers using FETs, bipolars, and diodes

-- Understand the power of microwave CAD tools and achieve better first-pass design success, and be better placed to troubleshoot problems when circuits don´t work as expected.
+- Understand the power of microwave CAD tools, achieve better first-pass design success, and be better placed to troubleshoot problems when circuits don´t work as expected.

 WHO SHOULD ATTEND

 This course is most helpful for engineers with some understanding of electronic circuits already, but who may be wishing to move into microwave or RF circuit design – either active or passive.